mazzasaverio/terraform-gcp-cloud-run/README.md

 ## Introduction

+Questa repo ha lo scopo di fornire un template aggiornato e funzionale al settagio di determiniti servizi partendo da una lista di ricette di partenza preimpostate

+- Connessione del cloud sql postgress con cloud run e con compute engine solo tramite ip privato.
+Qualsiasi comunicazione all'esterno è chiusa tranne una connessione tramite connector al tuo sql management (per esempio dbeaver) tramite l'impostazione del connector

 This repository aims to establish a complete initial setup for those needing to utilize the serverless service of Cloud Run and have a GCE instance, both connected to Cloud SQL, all within a VPC that communicates via private IP.
 This setup is useful for many use cases that require an efficient and scalable solution for event-driven processing through Cloud Run, which is triggered every time data is uploaded to storage, utilizing PubSub, as well as the use of an instance for deploying results in a web app.

 In particular it therefore providesprovides configurations for setting up various modular recipes using GCP services.
 Specifically:

 - **VPC Configuration:** A new VPC is configured with the intent to utilize all services within a single VPC.
 - **Compute Engine Setup:** A compute engine is set up to read the Cloud SQL via a private IP, configured in another module.
 A `startup-script.sh` is included, which has code to establish SSH connection directly from the local machine.
-- **Cloud Run Creation:** A Cloud Run is created in version V2 with Direct VPC Connection to Cloud SQL.
+- **Cloud Run Creation:** A Cloud Run is created in version V2 with Direct VPC Egress Connection to Cloud SQL.
 - **Automated Cloud Build Mechanism:** A mechanism is set where the cloud build is triggered automatically following the code push to the repository that builds the image.
 An example repository where you can find a sample `cloudbuild.yaml` is at [https://github.com/mazzasaverio/template-image-cloud-run](https://github.com/mazzasaverio/template-image-cloud-run).
 The test code within tests the connection with the Cloud SQL Postgres database via private IP using FastAPI and SQLAlchemy.
   - As a result, the Cloud Run is always updated with the latest version of the image and is triggered every time a file is uploaded to the GCP storage.